brodycj/cordova-sqlite-ext/README.md

 - iOS database location is now mandatory, as documented below.
 - This version contains the following extra features:
-  - Pre-populated database support for Windows "Universal"
+  - Pre-populated database support for all supported platforms Android/iOS/Windows
-  - REGEXP support for Android using PCRE 8.37 as well as iOS
+  - REGEXP support for Android (using PCRE 8.37) as well as iOS (using the built-in BSD regex library functions)
 - This version supports the use of two (2) possible Android sqlite database implementations:
   - default: lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector)
   - optional: built-in Android database classes (usage described below)
-- WP(7/8) is not supported by this version branch, now supported in: [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy)
+- WP8 is not supported by this version branch, now supported in: [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy)
-- The following features are moved to [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) and removed from this project:
-  - REGEXP support
-  - Pre-populated database
 - Windows version is in an alpha state:
   - Issue with UNICODE `\u0000` character (same as `\0`)
   - No background processing (for future consideration)